TrailBlazer: Trajectory Control for Diffusion-Based Video Generation: Experiments

-\FigRef{fig:main_dyn} illustrates dynamically changing the bbox size, producing an effect of the subject moving toward or away from the virtual camera.
-Similar to the \FigRef{fig:main_static}, the bbox setup is from the top-left corner to the bottom-right corner.
-The dynamically changing bbox size is annotated with a green box.
-Note that the generated subjects share a desirable characteristic, that the subject naturally faces toward the virtual camera when the bbox transitions from small to large as seen in the sequences on the left, and vice versa on the right.
+\FigRef{fig:main_dyn} illustrates the speed control, and dynamically changing the bbox size producing an effect of the subject moving toward or away from the virtual camera.
+In the top two rows of comparisons, the bbox setup is between the top-left corner and the bottom-right corner.
+The dynamically changing bbox size is annotated with a green box as illustrated on the left.
+Note that the generated subjects share the desirable characteristic that the subject naturally faces toward the virtual camera when the bbox transitions from small to large as seen in the top sequence and vice versa in the second sequence from the top.
 The results also show a desirable perspective effect.
-Increasing or reducing the bbox size over time enables the synthesized object to produce the motion of ``coming to'' and ``going away from'' the camera.
-The red car also mimics motion blur and rising dust, simulating the effect of fast driving.
+Increasing or reducing the bbox size over time causes the synthesized object to produce the motion of ``coming to'' and ``going away from'' the camera as shown in the tiger example.
 We believe these effects arise naturally as a result of manipulating a model that was trained on video sequences rather than images.
-For example, while a video where a side-facing car appears bigger in the image is conceivable, for example if the camera is approaching the car from the side, it is much less common than videos where the car appears bigger due to it approaching.
+Peekaboo's tiger fails to produce these perspective effects when guided with identical bboxes.

+Furthermore, our method adeptly manages fast motion, outperforming Peekaboo in this regard.
+This is evident in the third row of both subfigures of \FigRef{fig:main_dyn}, which illustrate a cat rapidly running from one side to the other multiple times in the video clip, where $N_f = 24$. \KMtext{More precisely, the bbox is initially positioned at the left (1st keyframe), after which it is moved to the right (2nd keyframe), then left (3rd keyframe), right (4th keyframe), and left (5th keyframe).}